-TRANSPORTATION: Taxi (around 20 EC) and mini bus (3 EC).
-The mini bus is usually full and crowded.
-Getting around St. Vincent is a new experience to us because the roads are really curvy and lofty.
+TRANSPORTATION: Taxi (around 20 EC) and minibus (3 EC).
+The mini-bus is usually full and crowded.
+Getting around St. Vincent is a new experience for us because the roads are really curvy and lofty.
 Going from one destination to another is like a rollercoaster ride.
 You need to brace yourself and just trust the driver.

-St. Vincent also offers tour where you can explore the island in one day.
+St. Vincent also offers a tour where you can explore the island in one day.

 FOOD: The best food to try on the island is the local food.
 We tried the island curry and local roti at Vee Jay’s Restaurant, known as one of the oldest restaurants in Kingstown.
 It is located near the port area.
 The food and service were both great.

 We also ate at Lola’s, one of the busiest cafes in Kingstown.
 They serve light meals from burgers to desserts.

 If you like fine dining, you should definitely go to Basil’s Bar located below the famous Cobblestone Inn.
 The food is a little pricey, but it’s all worth it.

 List of the Best Things To Do in St. Vincent and The Grenadines